 High School Testing: Achievement Tests

 Any homeschooled student is required to take a nationally standardized achievement test annually.
 By law, this test must measure achievement in the areas of English grammar, reading, spelling and mathematics.
 The most commonly used achievement tests are the TerraNova, California Achievement Test, the Iowa Test of Basic Skills, the Stanford Achievement Test, and the Metropolitan Achievement Test, and Woodcock Johnson.
 For more information on the the nationally standardized achievement tests see our Testing and Testing Services page.

-- PSAT The PSAT is usually taken in the tenth or eleventh grades and is offered once a year in October.
+- The PSAT is usually taken in the tenth or eleventh grades and is offered once a year in October.
 Juniors must take the test to be eligible for National Merit Scholarships.
 Other scholarships may also be based on these scores.
 Unlike the SAT, local high schools can control who takes the test.
 To register, contact a local high school (private schools are more likely to be cooperative) in late August or early September to ask if your student can take the test with them.
 For information on which schools give the test, call 609-771-7070.
-The cost is around $20.00.
 The PSAT code for NC is 99 34 99.

 - The SAT is a basic test of writing, math, verbal skills and reasoning, and is used to measure the students potential success in college.
 Most colleges require either the SAT or the ACT for admission.
 The test is offered seven times a year and can be taken innumerable times.
 Colleges usually accept the highest scores from tests taken at different times.
 It is commonly taken in the spring of the junior year.
 You register for this test on the College Board website and not with the individual high schools.
 The SAT code for homeschool is 970000.